You are here

 When a person gets HIV, the virus makes copies called CD4 lymphocytes.
 The immune system responds and the body begins to make antibodies to HIV.
 This immune response causes the symptoms of the seroconversion illness.

 During the early stage of new HIV infection, up to 90% of people will experience flu-like symptoms.
 This usually happens about two to four weeks after they come in contact with HIV.
 The symptoms may last for one or two weeks and include:

 - Swollen glands

 - Feeling tired

 Other less common symptoms include: loss of appetite, weight loss, headache, stiff neck, mouth ulcers, sore throat, nausea/vomiting, diarrhea and abdominal pain.

 If you are worried about symptoms, see a health care provider for testing.

 The only way to know for sure if you have HIV is to get a blood test.
 Tests either look for antibodies or a small amount of the virus itself.

-For information about treatment, talk with your health care provider.
-There is a lot of information and support available for people who have HIV.
+There are health care providers in British Columbia with HIV care, treatment, and support.
 For more about HIV, see HIV and AIDS and visit the links to other websites.